 How is the amount of qualified leave calculated?

-Employees would get a two week period of leave (or ten days) equal to the number of hours they work on average over a two-week period (including part-time employees).
-The maximum amount of leave hours a single employee can take during the two week period is 80 hours.
-Some employees may be eligible for an expanded ten week leave covered under the Family and Medical Expansion Leave Act.
+From April 1 2020 to March 31, 2020, employees got a two week period of leave (or ten days) equal to the number of hours they work on average over a two-week period (including part-time employees).
+The maximum amount of leave hours a single employee could take is 80 hours (generally two weeks) for this entire time period.
+Some employees were eligible for an expanded ten week leave covered under the Family and Medical Expansion Leave Act.

 - Is subject to a federal, state, or local quarantine or isolation order related to COVID-19.